The Gateway to Fiordland National Park.

 Lakeside Presbyterian Church.
 112 Te Anau Terrace, Te Anau.
 Service every Sunday at 10.00am.

 St Bernard's Catholic Church.
 16 Mokonui Street.
-Vigil Mass held on Saturdays at 7.00pm.
+Vigil Mass is held on Saturdays at 7.00pm.

 Disc Golf Te Anau: Set in beautiful Ivon Wilson park, the 18 holes (or Potts) set through the park offer a great fun activity for family and friends.
 Discs can be hired from Outside Sports and Te Anau Mini Golf.
 See their Facebook page for more information: Te Anau Disc Golf Facebook page